-Process are the structured steps performed to convert inputs into outputs.
+The process is the structured steps performed to convert inputs into outputs.
 The process can be divided into 5-7 easy steps.
 For simpler processes, the process name should follow a “verb + noun” format.
-For example, “Receive Orders”, “Assemble Items”, “Confirm Payment”, etc. For our example of custom software development, the process can be divided into the phases of Software Development Life Cycle (SDLC).
+For example, “Receive Orders”, “Assemble Items”, “Confirm Payment” etc. For our SIPOC example for software development, the process can be divided into the phases of Software Development Life Cycle (SDLC).
 The process can then simply be divided into steps involving:

 - Requirement analysis